Sustainability

 • Our small business engages the services of many locals in construction trades, garden and agricultural services, entertainment and hospitality contributing economically to our community.

 • We undertake trapping and baiting of predator species, especially rats, possums and stoats.
-We are further extending our trapline in 2023.

 • Our companion business, Adventure Shuttles, is partnered with the NZ Department of Conservation to enable access to our conservation estate for the purpose of biking and hiking, both activities that deliver high visitor satisfaction and low environmental impact.

 • Future plans include further upgrading of insulation, further tree plantings, a second orchard and solar photo voltaic installation to utilise daytime-generated energy.
-We are also looking to establish an eco-friendly glamping experience.

 *NZ Ministry for the Environment.
-Measuring Emissions: A Guide for Organisations 2019.
+Measuring Emissions: A Guide for Organisations 2024.
 GHG evaluation is a self-audit and has not been independently verified.